Dr Vicki Couzens and Dr Priya Srinivasan

 Priya: This is what I mean by how to decolonize even when colonization continues.
 You are having an actual effect.
 That is really powerful!

 Vicki: I hear what you’re saying about decolonizing mind and practices.
 We are able to bring forth, centre and privilege our knowledges, our being and re-assert our Story, the first Story of this Country.
 However, even through all the work that has been done by our Old People to get us to this space, when it comes to the bottom line, ‘the colonial system’ changes the goal posts, propose changes that are about their priorities and what privileges their agendas.
 We are still living in a place that continues to be colonized, that’s where we need to overtly assert and insert our presence and knowledges and express them; our work we have been doing together.
 We express resistance, we assert sovereignty, we decolonise ourselves and the places we inhabit or are present in at any given time.
 We express our identities and our shared stories in key performative moments whether it is through writing, or actively attending a meeting and being the only person of colour.
 This then challenges the norm.
 I do believe there is a revolution going on with people of colour; we are storming institutions and breaking them down.
-Like the Melbourne Museum, as a mainstream institution, I am thinking of our work at the Melbourne Museum, Priya, and how we took it over.
+I am thinking of our work at a Melbourne institution, Priya, and how we took it over.
 You drove this work, from somewhere deep within, especially in the beginning and gave us, the rest of the performers, the opportunity to collaborate, to share, to learn and to extend ourselves in ways we might not have before.
 Through this work we created an amazing and enthralling experience from both sides; ours as performers and the audience.
 You have spoken about the awesome and profound feedback we have all received after the performance of that work.

 Vicki: And we did it in the Museum, one of the ‘whitest’ and old school mainstream institutions that you could think of.
 We activated energies of healing and called out to the spirits of place that this is a living space.
 Performing and creating like that is what creates relationship, where we neighbour.
 It’s a different and immediate sense of the idea we are on the same side, in the same boat when working with people of colour with shared stories.
 We are coming from a similar place.
 I feel connected to people of colour even though I may look white.
 Here in South Eastern Australia colonization was very violent as you know, and we are not as visible.
 I understand what it means to come from a non-European background.
 As you dig down there are divergences and even understandings of interconnectedness between people of colour.
 I’ve worked with Indian diaspora before and been to India and experienced the culture in different ways.
 I think there’s a connectedness there with Australia that is more direct than other cultures by blood, bones and DNA as opposed to shared histories of colonization.
 Some of the stories we worked on together with snakes, water, eagles: the connection is so potent and deep.
 Intuitive knowledges that can blend together, run into each other without losing integrity of each story; without losing the intention of each cultural practice.